 Related: Dramatic Natural Light Portraits

-If you don’t have a plain wall / good light combo, open up the front door!
+If you don’t have a plain wall/good light combo, open up the front door!
 If your subject is facing you straight on, use a wide aperture of around f/2 to blur the background into insignificance.
-Expose for their face, then if needed you can reduce shadows in processing later to darken your background just enough that any background clutter is unnoticeable.
+Expose for their face, then, if needed, you can reduce shadows in processing later to darken your background just enough that any background clutter is unnoticeable.

-Related: How to Shoot in Doorway Light
+Related: How To Shoot In Doorway Light

-Related: Clear the Clutter for Instantly Better Photos!
+Related: Clear The Clutter For Instantly Better Photos!

-Just a tip on getting in close… it’s ok to crop into the top of their head, but leave some room under their chin to balance it.
+Just a tip on getting in close…it’s ok to crop into the top of their head, but leave some room under their chin to balance it.
 You’re welcome!

 Related: Tricks To Get Natural Smiles from Kids